kazurayam/KS_SendRequestWithRetryKeyword/docs/index.md

 ### How to start the process

-I would write `$PROJECT` to symbolized the directory where you located the project.
+I would write `$PROJECT` to represent the directory where you located the project on your machine.

 In the Terminal command line, do the following operations: